Apply to this program through CSDCAS. Review the sections below before you begin.

 - A Bachelor's degree in CSD.
 (For those with a non-CSD undergraduate degree, please contact the department at 417-836-5368).

 - The student must have a cumulative GPA of 3.00 or better (4.00 scale).
-Additionally, GPA withing the CSD undergraduate major must be a 3.00 or better.
+Additionally, GPA within the CSD undergraduate major must be a 3.00 or better.

 - Graduate Record Examination.
 GRE scores are considered along with GPA and other application components.
 GRE scores must be submitted through CSDCAS by choosing the MSU designation (code 0741).

 The Essential Functions of Audiologists, Speech-Language Pathologists and Educators of the Deaf and Hard of Hearing establish the expectations and requisite abilities considered necessary for professionals in the field of audiology, speech-language pathology and education of the deaf and hard of hearing.
 Students in the MSU Department of Communication Sciences and Disorders are to achieve the level of competency required for graduation and practice.
 It is recognized that degrees of ability vary widely among individuals.
 Admission candidates who feel they may not be able to acquire the essential functions set forth are encouraged to contact the Department of Communication Sciences and Disorders.
-Any admission candidate who may require academic accommodations to fulfill the essential functions due to a disability is encouraged to contact the Office of Disability Support Services, Office of Student Life and Development at 417-836-4192 (voice) or 417-836-6792 (TTY).
+Any admission candidate who may require academic accommodations to fulfill the essential functions due to a disability is encouraged to contact the Disability Resource Center at 417-836-4192 (voice) or 417-836-6792 (TTY).
 The Department of Communication Sciences and Disorders at Missouri State University seeks to ensure that qualified persons with disabilities are not denied admission or subject to discrimination in admissions.
 The Department is committed to enabling students by any reasonable means or accommodations to complete their course of study.

 The following Essential Functions are consistent with the American Speech-Language and Hearing Association or Council on the Education of the Deaf clinical skill performance guidelines and the Missouri Department of Elementary and Secondary Education guidelines expected of the first year speech-language therapists in public schools.
 All essential functions are introduced and coached within CSD coursework and practicum.